arnavpodichetty/Transit-Stations-Map/README.md

 Running app:
 - have npm or install
 - npm install
-- run with npm run dev
+- cd into the app and then npm run dev